omarvides/crud-challenge-backend/README.md

 - The API should allow to delete an existing account.
 - The API should not allow to create an account with an email that is already registered.
 - Non valid emails will return a 400 bad request when creating using POST: /account.
+- A valid Id can be passed to the API and it should create the account succesfully.
+- Should not allow to create an account with an id already registered.
+- should not allow to create an account with an email already registered.
+- Should not allow to update an account with an email that is already registered.

 **TODO**

-- A valid Id can be passed to the API and it should create the account succesfully.

 ### Unit tests